Hardy Planting Zone: 3 to 9

 Bloom Color: Green

 Soil Type Preferred: Moist sands, loams, and clay

 Wild Oats is a perennial plant that grows between 2 and 4 feet.

-It is a clump-forming plant that bears oat-like flower spikelets that are large and drooping from slender, arching branches.
+It is a clump-forming plant that bears oat-like flower spikelets large and drooping from slender, arching branches.
 In sunnier areas, the blue-green leaves will change to a bright yellowish gold color.

-These plants are a popular choice in shady grass areas as they are a low maintenance plant and known for their large seed heads.
+These plants are a popular choice in shady grass areas as they are low-maintenance plants and known for their large seed heads.

 They start as small blue-green leaves beginning in early spring.
 By May, the wild Oats' plates will be a vibrant green with see-through seed heads and be 2 feet tall.
 The seed heads will then be ivory by mid-summer before turning brown by fall, where they will start to fall off.

 The Wild Oats will pass through the winter as a soft brown, but it will become gray by February and look a bit worn down.
 This is the time to cut the plants to the basal rosette.
 In just a few years, the plants can grow quite aggressively, especially in moist loamy soils.
 These plants grow in such thickness that they have been used to help prevent soil erosion along stream beds.